dieulinh/screenshot-annotation/README.md

    - Current visible tab will be captured

 2. **Annotate**
-   - Select a tool (Arrow, Text, Highlight, or Rectangle)
+   - Select a tool (Arrow, Text, Highlight, Rectangle, or Blur)
-   - Choose color and line width
+   - Choose color and line width (or blur intensity for blur tool)
    - Draw on the screenshot
    - For text: click where you want text, enter in prompt
+   - For blur: drag to select area containing sensitive data

 3. **Save**
    - Enter folder name (e.g., "bug-reports", "tutorials")